mrballistic/ableton-helpbot/README.md

 # Ableton Documentation Assistant

-A local chatbot that helps you find information from Ableton's documentation using RAG (Retrieval Augmented Generation) architecture.
+A local chatbot that helps you find information from Ableton's documentation using a RAG (Retrieval Augmented Generation) architecture.

 ## Prerequisites